 Hour 8: Granville Island Market

-Head to Granville Island Market where you can check out the local produce and foods inside the market.
-Other artisan shops surround the area, but keep your cameras in your bag – as noted in a previous blog post, most of them don’t welcome the idea of having photos taken in their shops.
+Head to Granville Island Market where you can explore local produce and foods inside the market.
+Other artisan shops surround the area, but keep your cameras in your bag.
+Most of them don’t welcome the idea of having photos taken in their shops.

 This area has one brewery – Granville Island Brewery – which is worth visiting.
 You can enjoy tasting three different 4 oz. glasses (your choice) for about $6.
 A tour of the facility with the tasting is about $9.75.